John Prentice (cartoonist)

 John Franklin Prentice Jr. (October 17, 1920 - May 23, 1999) was an American cartoonist most known for taking over the comic strip Rip Kirby upon the death of the strip's creator, Alex Raymond.

 Early life

 John Prentice was born in Whitney, Texas, on October 17, 1920, on his family's farm.
+His family traveled around when he was growing up, and he ended up graduating from Freer High School in Freer, Texas.

 Some of Prentice's relatives were willing to help him pay for college, but on the condition that he study "medicine, law, or business."
 However, as Prentice always wanted to be an artist, he joined the Navy in 1939 to help pay for college, and served until 1945.
 During his service, he was stationed at Pearl Harbor on December 7, 1941, when it was attacked by Japanese forces.

 Early work

 After his time in the Navy, Prentice briefly attended the Art Institute of Pittsburgh, and then moved to New York City, where he worked in a variety of illustration and comic-book jobs.

 In the late 1940s and early 1950s, Prentice worked for Joe Simon and Jack Kirby's romance comics series Young Romance, which is often considered the first romance comic.
 Originally published by Crestwood Publications, the series eventually moved to DC Comics, for which Prentice also worked in the mid-1950s.

 Among the most notable of his comic-book illustration work for DC Comics were for titles such as House of Secrets, Tales of the Unexpected, Gang Busters, and the first issue of Showcase.
 Showcases inaugural issue introduced the character Fireman Farrell, a co-creation of Prentice and writer Arnold Drake's.
 The character went on to cameo in such titles as Crisis on Infinite Earths #7, putting out a fire, and Batman & Superman: World's Finest #4, where he is shown to be a captain in the Metropolis Fire Department.